Excelsior (Benny the Butcher album)

 Excelsior is the eighth extended play by American rapper Benny the Butcher, released independently by Black Soprano Family on May 2, 2025.
 It is a surprise album announced on April 30, 2025, on social media along with the release of its debut and only single, "Duffle Bag Hottie's Revenge".
 It features guest appearances from Boldy James, Styles P, P.R.E.M.O., Sule and Fuego Base.
-It is produced by BSF, Daringer, Exit 44 Podcast, Harlem Zone, Harry Fraud, Moose Tarantino, Nunchuk and Nyckles Productions.
+It is produced by BSF, Daringer, Exit 44 Podcast, Harlem Zone, Harry Fraud, Moose Tarantino, Nunchuk101 and Nyckles Productions.

 Promotion

 On April 30, 2025, Pennick announced his fifth studio album, Excelsior, would be released on May 2, 2025, with the release of the single, "Duffle Bag Hottie's Revenge," featuring Boldy James co-occurring in the announcement and the single's music video.
 Sule and Fuego Base, two guest artists from "B$F," are signed into Pennick's Black Soprano Family imprint.

 Continuing promotion for Excelsior, the music video of "Sign Language" premiered on May 7, 2025.